 This program works for people who are at least 65 years of age and live within the Cowichan Region.
-Depending on individual circumstances and availability of resources age limitations may change.

 The services offered are provided by volunteers, paid staff and/or contractors.
 The Government of BC has provided funding to manage Cowichan Region Better at Home.
 Fees for services are on a sliding scale based on income, with some services provided free of charge.

 • Friendly visiting

 • Light yard work

 • Grocery shopping